F5Networks/f5-nfv-solutions/supported/inputs/v1.2.0.0/Readme.md

 ## Inputs for VNFM version 1.2

 F5 VNFM version 1.2 release adds no new funtionality, but adds support for an additional virtualized infrastucture manager (VIM).
-In this folder you will find two subfolders containing inputs files for these two supported VIMS:
+In this folder you will find two subfolders containing inputs files for these two supported VIMs:

 - OpenStack (Newton)
 - VMware vSphere ESXi version 6.5